feast-dev/feast/docs/how-to-guides/adding-support-for-a-new-online-store.md

 ## 4. Testing the OnlineStore class

-### Contrib

-Generally, new online stores should go in the contrib folder and have alpha functionality tags.
-The contrib folder is designated for community contributions that are not fully maintained by Feast maintainers and may contain potential instability and have API changes.
-It is recommended to add warnings to users that the online store functionality is still in alpha development and is not fully stable.
-In order to be classified as fully stable and be moved to the main online store folder, the online store should integrate with the full integration test suite in Feast and pass all of the test cases.

 ### Integrating with the integration test suite and unit test suite.

 Even if you have created the `OnlineStore` class in a separate repo, you can still test your implementation against the Feast test suite, as long as you have Feast as a submodule in your repo.
 In the Feast submodule, we can run all the unit tests with: